-Receivables recorded in the financial statements represent bona fide claims against debtors for sales or other charges arising on or before the statement of financial position date and are not subject to discount except for normal cash discounts.
+Trade receivables and loan receivables recorded in the financial statements represent bona fide claims against debtors for sales or other charges arising on or before the balance sheet date and are not subject to discount except for normal cash discounts.
 Receivables classified as current do not include any material amounts that are collectible after one year.
 All receivables have been appropriately reduced to their estimated net realizable value.

 We have recorded or disclosed, as appropriate, all liabilities, in accordance with Canadian public sector accounting standards.
-All liabilities and contingencies, including those associated with guarantees, whether written or oral, under which the Board is contingently liable have been disclosed to you and are appropriately reflected in the financial statements.
+All liabilities and contingencies, including those associated with guarantees, whether written or oral, under which the Board is contingently liable in accordance with the CPA Canada Public Sector Accounting Handbook Section PS 3300, Contingent Liabilities, have been disclosed to you and are appropriately reflected in the financial statements.